Minneapolis eyes deep police cuts after Floyd’s death

 On the other side are those like Frey and Police Chief Medaria Arradondo who say there’s no need for an either-or decision — that it’s possible to reform policing without cutting officers.
 The mayor and 12 of the 13 council members are Democrats; one council member is from the Green Party.

 If the council approves the plan Wednesday night, Frey would have five days to veto if he chooses.
-The council could override him with a two-thirds majority, or nine council members.
+The council could override him with a two-thirds majority, or nine council members, but it’s not clear whether those nine votes exist.
+The proposal to cap the number of officers passed with just 7 of 13 votes in committee Monday.

 A proposal over the summer to dismantle the department and replace it with a “Department of Community Safety and Violence Prevention” initially had support from a majority of the council but faltered when a separate city commission voted against putting it on the November ballot.
 The city was paying $4,500 a day at one point for private security for three council members who reported getting threats after supporting defunding.